 Google Maps is also a pretty good resource if you search for “farmers market near me”.
 You’ll just have to weed through a lot of results that are not actually farmers markets.

-And before you go, be sure to read my advice about how to spot fake farmers at the farmers market.
+And before you go, be sure to read my 15 best farmers market shopping tips.